 Colombia is a great destination if you are looking to expand your business operations or start a new business.
 However, before you get everything up and running, you need to complete the company registration process.

 The Biz Latin Hub Group offers tailored business services including company formation, legal services, accounting/taxation services, and visa processing.
-Reach out to Craig at [email protected] and see how we can assist you to begin commercial activities in Colombia.
+Reach out to Craig at [email protected] and see how we can assist you to register your new company in Colombia

 Watch the following video to learn more about the company formation process in Colombia.